Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 - Copilot will suggest to change `List<Maneuver>` with `List<AerobaticSequence.Maneuver>`.

     - Select all content of the `AerobaticSequence.cs` file.

-- Choose the option to insert the suggested code from Copilot Chat
+    - In the Chat windows, click `Insert at cursor` to insert the suggested code from Copilot Chat.

+- Copilot didn't suggest to change `List<Maneuver>` with `List<AerobaticSequence.Maneuver>`, no problem, you can do it manually.

+    - Change `List<Maneuver>` with `List<AerobaticSequence.Maneuver>`.

+    ```csharp
+    public class AerobaticSequence : List<AerobaticSequence.Maneuver>
+    ```

+- Most likely the `Regex.*` will have red squiggles because the Regex class is not recognized in the current context.
+This is likely because the System.Text.RegularExpressions namespace, which contains the Regex class, has not been imported into your file.

+- To fix this, you need to add a using directive at the top of your file:

+    ```csharp
+    using System.Text.RegularExpressions;
+    ```

-// TODO Screenshot
+~~// TODO Screenshot~~

 - Now, let's add the new `AerobaticSequence` property to the `Flight` model.

-- Open the `Flight.cs` file.
+- Open the `Models/Flight.cs` file.

 - Add the `AerobaticSequence` property to the `Flight` model.